Public and Private Projects

 Answer: Because a user logged time in a public project.

 Allowing all members to create public projects

-The account owner or assigned admin can allow all members in an account to create public projects.
+The workspace owner or assigned admin can allow all members in an workspace to create public projects.
 A regular member can then create a project and configure basic settings:

 - project name

 - project image

 - project code

 This feature is especially useful when regular members work in an external web app and log time through the TMetric extension.